AkshathRaghav/AkshathRaghav.github.io/_projects/grammarflow.md

 This is why people have come up with great workarounds like prompting strategies, prompt pruning, batch processing prompts (like in [JSONFormer](https://github.com/1rgs/jsonformer/blob/main/jsonformer/) and [super-json-mode](https://github.com/varunshenoy/super-json-mode/blob/main/superjsonmode/)), etc. Using those practices along with this library **boosts the efficiency** of whatever you're building!

 {% include theorem.md
-  type="Note!"
+  type="remark"
-  name=""
+  name="Note!"
   statement="
     JSONFormer and super-json-mode use batch-processing to generate tokens and manually enter them into JSON formats and stringify them.
 This works for smaller prompts which are not dependent on the context.
-There might be different aspects of the expected result which might depend on the earlier fields or maybe specific portions of the grammar itself to generate.
+There might be different aspects of the expected result which depend on the earlier fields begin generated.
 This is what GrammarFlow *tries* to help in -- context-free-grammars with engineered prompts.
   "
 %}